Growth Metrics

 Jaguar Health (JAGX) has disclosed Short term Debt for 3 consecutive years, with $1.6 million as the latest value for Q4 2017.

-• Short term Debt was $1.6 million for Q4 2017 at Jaguar Health, down from $1.8 million in the prior quarter.
+• Short term Debt for Q4 2017 was $1.6 million at Jaguar Health, down from $1.8 million in the prior quarter.

-• In the past five years, Short term Debt ranged from a high of $2.1 million in Q1 2016 to a low of $21244.0 in Q1 2015.
+• The five-year high for Short term Debt was $2.1 million in Q1 2016, with the low at $21244.0 in Q1 2015.

-• Peak YoY movement for Short term Debt: surged 9878.02% in 2016, then fell 16.17% in 2017.
+• The sharpest move saw Short term Debt soared 9878.02% in 2016, then dropped 16.17% in 2017.

-• Jaguar Health's Short term Debt stood at $1.7 million in 2015, then rose by 12.4% to $1.9 million in 2016, then decreased by 16.17% to $1.6 million in 2017.
+• Over 3 years, Short term Debt stood at $1.7 million in 2015, then grew by 12.4% to $1.9 million in 2016, then fell by 16.17% to $1.6 million in 2017.